Definitely on an upswing, designer dog breeds have been gaining popularity, providing potential pet owners a viable alternative to pure breeds.

 Intelligence, Temperament & Personality Traits of the Cojack

-The Cojack crossbreed scores high marks as a family dog, as it is a companion animal which is friendly, full of energy, loyal and intelligent.
+The Cojack crossbreed scores high marks as a family dog, as it is a companion animal that is friendly, full of energy, loyal and intelligent.

 Their playfulness is a very sought after personality trait for those who have families.